speciial/pokeclone/README.md

 Pokeclone is a small project where I implement a Pokemon (specifically the FireRed/LeafGreen versions) clone in C. This project will make use of a couple libraries to create windows and set up a rendering context for OpenGL.
 Other than that though, there won't be many dependencies since this project is meant as a programming exercise.

+## About the Clone

+The original resolution of the GBA is 240x160 pixels.
+For a regular HD screen, this is a little to small so the clone will be scaled up by a factore of 4.
+This means the window is now 960x640 pixel, a block is 64x64 pixel, and a tile is 32x32 pixel.

+## About the Code

+As of writing this, I don't really have a "style" of programming in C that I'm comfortable with.
+In part, this is why I'm working on this project.

 ## Building and Running the Program

 ### Clone the Repo